10 Major Ports In China

 Cargo tonnage in 2017: 455 million tons

 The Northern port of Dalian is a major seaport that serves much of the Pacific coastline.
-It handles a large portion of container and cargo traffic from the Pacific Rim nations to North and Eastern Asia.
-Situated on the Bohai Sea and the Yellow Sea, it is a deep-water port that is the 2nd largest transhipment hub on the Chinese mainland.
+It handles many container and cargo traffic from the Pacific Rim nations to North and Eastern Asia.
+Situated on the Bohai Sea and the Yellow Sea, it is a deep-water port, the 2nd largest transhipment hub on the Chinese mainland.
 It services vessels from over 160 different nations across 300 ports.
 Dalian port has been operational since 1899.
 The Dalian Port Corporation manages it.

-Container trade began in 1972, and was the first port to handle international container shipments from China.
-The main port has smaller zones of Daliangang, Dalianwan, Ganjinzi, Dayaowan etc. The major routes operational through Dalian are 68 international container routes.
-However, Dalian primarily receives a majority of revenue through its domestic loads of cargo and minerals.
+Container trade began in 1972 and was the first port to handle international container shipments from China.
+The main port has smaller zones in Daliangang, Dalianwan, Ganjinzi, Dayaowan, etc. The major routes operational through Dalian are 68 international container routes.
+However, Dalian primarily receives most of its revenue through its domestic loads of cargo and minerals.
 The Yingkou and Dalian ports have signed an agreement to integrate port management.

-The Dalian Container Terminal (DCT) runs seven berths previously owned by Nippon Yusen, Singapore Dalian Port Investment, and PSA China.
-The port is well connected by rail and road.
-There are also large storage zones for cargo and containers.
+The Dalian Container Terminal (DCT) operates seven berths previously owned by Nippon Yusen, Singapore Dalian Port Investment, and PSA China.
+The port is well connected by rail and road and has large storage zones for cargo and containers.
 Modernized berths are deep water and have an average depth of 16 meters.

 Fujiang Province